nishit-14/nishit-14/README.md

 ### [OFS – Organic Food Service](https://github.com/ehhdyyy/OFS_CS160)

-A full-stack grocery ordering and delivery platform for a fictional organic retailer in Downtown San Jose.
-It includes login, inventory management, weight-based pricing, order workflows, and delivery-related functionality using Google Maps API.
+A full-stack organic grocery ordering and home delivery web application for a fictional retailer in Downtown San Jose.
+The app allows users to register, log in, and interact with the OFS system through a React/Vite frontend, FastAPI backend, and MySQL database, with Docker support for easier local setup.

-**Tech:** React, Vite, FastAPI, Python, MySQL, Docker, Google Maps API
+**Tech:** React, Vite, FastAPI, Python, MySQL, Docker

 ---

 ### [NoteCam](https://github.com/nishit-14/NoteCam)

-A mobile note-capture app that lets students take photos of whiteboards or lecture slides, extract text with OCR, and append the notes into a selected Google Doc.
-It uses a mobile-first workflow with saved documents, OCR history, and Google Docs integration.
+A mobile note-capture app that helps students take photos of whiteboards, slides, or class notes and turn them into editable digital notes.
+The app uses OCR and Google Docs integration so users can select a document and append extracted text directly into it.

 **Tech:** React Native, Expo, TypeScript, OCR, Google Docs API, Google Drive API